 What are the concerns surrounding Damar Hamlin?

 Although Hamlin has an aggressive style in the box, his frame doesn’t support his style of play.
-At just 195 pounds, Hamlin is noticeably light for NFL competition.
+At 200 pounds, Hamlin is a little light for NFL competition.
 This would be fine if he had more range and top-end speed, but Hamlin doesn’t.
 The Pittsburgh safety has great short-range explosiveness, but he maxes out relatively quickly.
 He doesn’t have that top gear that lighter coverage safeties need to have.

 Additionally, Hamlin can sometimes be indecisive in coverage.
 This serves to compound his issues with range.
-With speed that likely measures in around the late 4.5s to early 4.6s, Hamlin needs to be quick and decisive with his decision-making.
+With only 4.6 speed, Hamlin needs to be quick and decisive with his decision-making.
 Sometimes, however, underneath routes can get him to freeze, leaving the deep third open for receivers to sneak by and gain separation.

 When he’s in position, Hamlin can be a playmaker.
 However, maintaining proper positioning will be more challenging for him if he can’t utilize his explosiveness effectively.

 Furthermore, Hamlin isn’t as consistent a tackler as desired.
 He has the ability to wrap up with his frame.
 He’s also not afraid to build momentum and hit his opponents head-on.
 However, at his size, Hamlin doesn’t bring the requisite play strength to muscle bigger players to the ground on his own.
 Running backs, receivers, and tight ends can slip out of Hamlin’s grasp if it’s not direct contact.

 Damar Hamlin’s best fits in the 2021 NFL Draft